wellcomecollection/catalogue-api/smoke_tests/README.md

 This directory contains [artillery.io](https://artillery.io/) configuration to run post service deployment smoke tests.

-These tests should to run after a deployment to ensure that things are behaving as expected in the deployed environment.
+These tests should run after a deployment to ensure that things are behaving as expected in the deployed environment.

-In addition this directory contains stress testing configuration to enable load testing when required.
+In addition, this directory contains stress testing configuration to enable load testing when required.

 ## Running smoke tests